SAP/component-operator-runtime/website/content/en/docs/concepts/_index.md

 Other than existing tools addressing this case, such as the [Operator Lifecycle Manager (OLM)](https://olm.operatorframework.io/), this project proposes a more opinionated programming model.
-That is, the idea is to represent the managed component by an own custom resource type, which (usually) would be instantiated only once in the cluster.
-We feel encouraged to go this way, as many community projects (e.g. Istio), are following the same pattern.
+That is, the idea is to represent the managed component by an own custom resource type, which (usually) will be instantiated only once in the cluster.
+We feel encouraged to go this way, as many community projects are following the pattern of providing dedicated lifecycle operators.

-The component-operator-runtime framework now provides a generic controller, implemented as [controller-runtime](https://github.com/kubernetes-sigs/controller-runtime) reonciler, to facilitate the development of the according controller logic for the custom resource type modeling the component.
+The component-operator-runtime framework plugs into the [controller-runtime](https://github.com/kubernetes-sigs/controller-runtime) SDK by implementing the controller-runtime `Reconciler` interface.